New Patients (202) 851-7554

 When gum disease is left untreated, it can compromise the health and function of the gums, teeth, and bone structure.
 Early detection of gum disease can help reduce your risk of developing a more advanced dental concern.

 Understanding the signs and symptoms of gum disease may help you get the care you need.
-If you notice one or more of these symptoms, be sure to schedule an appointment with Dr. Justin Deckard.
+If you notice one or more of these symptoms, schedule an appointment with Dr. Justin Deckard.

 • Bleeding gums